qnl/qwip/docs/pages/user-guide/configuration/configuration.md

     The old YAML-based configuration system forces you to overwrite old parameter values each time a parameter is updated.
 While one could in principle version control these yaml files with git, it would stil be difficult to query the parameter value over the entire commit history.

+3. **Lack of validation leads to easily preventable errors.**

+    With unvalidated YAML's, the system configuration is simply a nested mapping of keys to values in memory.
+This carries no information about what values are actually allowed by the application code which expects a specific set of keys and value types.
+Without validation, it is easy to mistype a parameter name or value, leading to a confusing error message that takes much longer to debug.

+The configuration database aims to address by storing all system parameters in a database, which is designed for data integrity even in the presence of many concurrent reads and writes.
+Dolt supports commits, branching, and merging, in a way that makes history queryable.
+This enables easier collaboration and versioning of the system configuration.

+To improve the user experience, QWiP also provides a validated class-based[^1] interface to the configuration database, which makes it clear what keys and values are expected by the application code.
+Unlike a dictionary, new keys must be explicitly added, and all values are type checked when set.

+[^1]: To quote the [attrs](https://www.attrs.org/en/stable/why.html#dicts) documentation:

+    >  Dictionaries are not for fixed fields...
+If your dict has a fixed and known set of keys, it is an object, not a hash.
+So if you never iterate over the keys of a dict, you should use a proper class.